lambda2/rapis/README.md

 ### 3. Security

 The API must be served over SSL, using `https`.
 It must not redirect on non-SSL urls.

+> Always using SSL guaranteed encrypted communications, and allow use of simple access tokens.

 ### 4. Verbs